thomd/stylegan2-toonification/README.md

             --higher_res_pkl {ffhq_model} \
             --output_path {project}/blending/cartoon_ffhq_blended_128.pkl

-## 3. Projection of Input Images into the Latent Space (aka StyleGAN Inversion)
+## 3. Projection of Input Images into the Latent Space

-In order to toonify given input images from real faces, we need to project them to it's latent vector representation using a variational autoencoder (VAE).
+In order to toonify given input images from real faces, we need to project them to it's **latent vector** representation using a **variational autoencoder** (VAE).
+This process is also known as StyleGAN Inversion.

 GANs learn to generate outputs from random latent vectors that mimic the appearance of your input data, but not necessarily the exact samples of your input data.
 VAEs learn to encode your input samples into latent vectors, and then also learn to decode latent vectors back to it’s (mostly) original form.